NOC-OI/python-advanced-esces/_episodes/01-intro.md

 ## How do we scale Python to work with big data?

-* Datasets bigger than memory
-* Processing requirements beyond our own computers
+Python is an increasingly popular choice for working with big data.
+In enviromental sciences we often encounter data that is bigger than our computer's memory and/or that is too big to process with our desktop or laptop computers.

 > ## What are your needs?
 > 1. In the etherpad write a sentence about what kind of data you work with and how big that data is.